polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/block-import.md

 Substrate provides a default in-memory implementation of the `ImportQueue` known as the [`BasicQueue`](https://substrate.dev/rustdocs/v2.0.0-rc5/sp_consensus/import_queue/struct.BasicQueue.html).
 The `BasicQueue` does not do any kind of optimization, rather it performs the verification and import steps sequentially.
-It does, however, abstract the notion of verification through the use of the [`Verifier`](https://substrate.dev/rustdocs/v2.0.0-rc5/sp_consensus/import_queue/trait.Verifier.html) trait.
+It also abstracts the notion of verification through the use of the [`Verifier`](https://substrate.dev/rustdocs/v2.0.0-rc5/sp_consensus/import_queue/trait.Verifier.html) trait.

 Any consensus engine that relies on the `BasicQueue` must implement the `Verifier` trait.
 The